Test Detail

 Yes, it is possible for someone's HbA1c level to be normal or low, despite having high blood sugar levels.
 This is because HBa1c is a measure of average blood sugar levels over a period of two to three months, rather than a measurement of current blood sugar levels.

 Diabetes can be caused by various reasons.
-The most common risk factors for diabetes include being obese or overweight with low physical activity, having a blood relative diagnosed with Diabetes, or having been diagnosed with hypertension.
-Other reasons which can cause diabetes could be low High-Density Lipoproteins or high triglyceride levels, being diagnosed with Polycystic Ovarian Syndrome, or having been diagnosed with gestational diabetes and cardiovascular diseases.
+The most common risk factors for diabetes include being obese or overweight with low physical activity, having a blood relative diagnosed with diabetes, or being diagnosed with hypertension.
+Other reasons that can cause diabetes could be low high-density Lipoproteins or high triglyceride levels, being diagnosed with Polycystic Ovarian Syndrome, or having been diagnosed with gestational diabetes and cardiovascular diseases.

-Q. When can false results appear in the HbA1c test?
+Q. When can false results appear in an HbA1c test?

-False results can appear in patients of hemolysis, anemia, and Iron deficiency.
+False results can appear in patients with hemolysis, anemia, and iron deficiency.
 False results may also appear in patients who have undergone blood transfusion recently.

 Q. When is the HbA1c test insufficient to determine elevated blood sugar levels?